smafira-bf3r/smafira-st/index.md

 - Release of the test data (batch1): Jan-Feb/2025
 - Release of the test data (batch2): Mar/2025
-- Submissions of annotations: April 30th, 2025
+- Submissions of annotations (batch1): April 30th, 2025
 - Submissions of system paper: May 5th, 2025
 - Final submissions of system paper: May 20th, 2025
+- Submissions of annotations (batch2): July/2025

 ## Data and annotation tool